The Evolution of Natural Gas Price Review Arbitrations

 One notable exception is Gas Natural Aprovisionamientos, SDG, S.A. v.
 Atlantiz LNG Company of Trinidad and Tobago [2008 WL 4344525 S.D.N.Y.], in which the authors successfully represented the enforcing party.

-European Commission, Opening Up to Choice: Launching the Single European Gas Market, p.
+European Commission, Opening Up to Choice: Launching the Single European Gas Market, Office for Official Publications of the European Communities, 2000, p.
 17.

-Gazprom, ‘Management Report: OAO Gazprom, 2012’; Jonathan Stern, ‘The Dynamics of a Liberalised European Gas Market – Key determinants of hub prices, and roles and risks of major players’, The Oxford Institute for Energy Studies (December 2014), p.
-19; Bordoff and Houser (footnote 4, above), p.
-17.
+‘Statoil breaks oil-linked gas pricing’, Financial Times (19 November 2013); Jonathan Stern, ‘The Dynamics of a Liberalised European Gas Market – Key determinants of hub prices, and roles and risks of major players’, The Oxford Institute for Energy Studies (December 2014), p.
+12; Bordoff and Houser (op. cit. note 5, above), p.
+16.